sakaki-/pinnify/README.md

 For some of the fields (such as _e.g._, `filesystem_type`) we need to explicitly edit the template, and select a specific variant.
 We can also add other (legitimate PINN) fields if required.

 For this OS, we know our first (array index 0!) partition is `FAT32` formatted.
-We elect to make it a fixed 255 MiB in size, regardless of the extent of the `boot_gen.tar.xz` tarball's contents (they'll be much smaller), and _not_ to maximize it to take up all remaining free space, which is normal practice for a bootfs.
+We elect to make it - as is normal practice for a bootfs - fixed in size, in this case 255 MiB, regardless of the extent of the `boot_gen.tar.xz` tarball's contents (they'll be much smaller), and _not_ to maximize it to take up all remaining free space.

 Also, we know that the second (array index 1) partition is `ext4` formatted.
 We elect to require at least 4GiB more than the minimal size for the partition, and to maximize the partition (and filesystem) to fill all available space.